heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Shortest path/Floyd-Warshall algorithm.md

-Given a weighted graph, return the shortest distances between every pair of vertices within the graph, where the graph can contain negative weights.
+Given a weighted graph, return the shortest distances between every pair of nodes within the graph, where the graph can contain negative weights.
 It solves the *all-pair shortest path problem*.
 ## Restrictions
 - must be a [[Weighted graph|weighted graph]]
 	- weights can be negative
 - must not contain a [[Negative weight cycle|negative weight cycle]]
+- able to be used to determine [[transitive closure]]
 ## Abstract
 Operates by repeatedly lowering the distance between two nodes by checking if the shortest path between and involving an intermediate node is shorter.
 A good explanation is contained in this [YouTube video](https://www.youtube.com/watch?v=4OQeCuLYj-4).
+The $k$-th instance of the outermost loop represents the algorithm has found shortest distances out of all possible paths involving $k-1$ nodes or less.

 > [!note]- More details
 > The beauty behind this algorithm relies on its algorithmic technique, namely Dynamic Programming.
-We assume that all the vertices has an intermediate node, and we use every single vertex as an intermediate node one by one.
-When we consider a vertex, say $k$, we have considered vertices from 0 to $k-1$ already.
-Hence, we use the shortest path built by the previous vertices to build shorter paths with $k$ included.
+We assume that all the nodes has an intermediate node, and we use every single node as an intermediate node one by one.
+When we consider a node, say $k$, we have considered nodes from 0 to $k-1$ already.
+Hence, we use the shortest path built by the previous nodes to build shorter paths with $k$ included.
 >
 > The loop within the algorithm can be grossly simplified: if you can get from $i$ to $k$, then from $k$ to $j$ faster than from $i$ to $j$ through any path you've found so far, then the path from $i$ to $j$ through $k$ (the intermediate) becomes the new shortest path.
 ## Efficiency